 I’m glad that bullying is getting a lot of attention in the news lately.
-I’m hoping that all this publicity will do some good for once, and maybe we’ll come up with some useful solutions to the problem.
+I’m hoping that all this publicity will do some good for once, and maybe it will trigger some useful solutions to the problem.
 I’ve got a few ideas on the subject.

 My friend Jyl over at MomItForward started a discussion on Facebook yesterday and it got me thinking.
 Our two older boys had very little experience with bullying, but sadly our youngest boy has had the lion’s share of it.